khakhalin/notes/keywords/pandas.md

 * To create a series of stamps: `pd.date_range(start, end, freq=pd.offsets.MonthBegin(1))`
 * To round to the first day of every month:`df.date.dt.floor('d') + pd.offsets.MonthEnd(n=0)-pd.offsets.MonthBegin(n=1)`.
 This is more complicated than just rounding to a month, as months are not a real unit (they have variable size), which somehow makes this fancy context-sensitive construction necessary.

-_A note on future deprecation_: apparently, the only part that will be deprecated is the `pd.datetime` class - one needs to really import `datetime.datetime` (see [[py_dates]]).
-All other interfaces, like `pd.to_datetime` for example will remain intact.
+_A note on deprecation announced some time in 2022_: apparently, the only part that will be deprecated is the `pd.datetime` class - one needs to really import `datetime.datetime` (see [[py_dates]]).
+All other wrappers, like `pd.to_datetime()` for example will remain intact.
 (Refs: [1](https://gitlab.tudelft.nl/rhenning/ANTS-model/-/issues/28), [2](https://stackoverflow.com/questions/60856866/why-was-datetime-removed-from-pandas-1-0#:~:text=%22FutureWarning%3A%20The%20pandas.,Import%20from%20datetime%20module%20instead.%22))

 # Data transformations